simsonbaroi/newhosp/replit.md

 - **2025-01-25**: Standardized all price displays to use ৳ symbol with consistent formatting
 - **2025-01-25**: Added persistent "Add Items" button to Database carousel for easy item creation
 - **2025-01-25**: Enhanced Database navigation with always-active add functionality in both grid and carousel modes
+- **2025-01-25**: UPDATED: Moved "Add Items" to appear under carousel categories for current category context
+- **2025-01-25**: Pre-populates category field when adding items from carousel view for better workflow

 ## Project Architecture
 - **Frontend**: React with TypeScript, using shadcn/ui components and wouter for routing